 Why Slate is Environmentally-Friendly

-Slate is a popular material used for an array of designs, from roofing to flooring, to landscaping.
-As it is a natural material, slate has been regarded as one of the best materials.
-Created of fine-grained metamorphic rock composed of sedimentary or volcanic ash deposits, it is a material which has been used for centuries.
+Slate is a popular material used for an array of designs for building construction, from roofing to flooring, to landscaping.
+As it is a natural material, slate is often hailed as one of the best materials to use in construction due to its abundance, heat-retaining properties and environmentally friendliness.
+Made from fine-grained metamorphic rock composed of sedimentary or volcanic ash deposits, it is a material which has been used for centuries.

-This product brings numerous benefits, due to its remarkable durability and fire and water resistance, but what is it about slate that makes it so environmentally friendly?
+Slate brings numerous benefits due to its remarkable durability and fire and water resistance, but what is it about slate that makes it so environmentally friendly?

 As demand for slate has increased, suppliers have been opting to transport from abroad to source natural slates.
 There are various destinations around the world where natural roofing slates are transported to the UK, the most common being Spain, Brazil and China.